slowernews/hamster-system/README.md

     - Prediction (with acceptable accuracy) of filenames and their location.
 A file finder is great when you remember the filename but less useful when you don't.

 - Hamster flow (organize your workflow)
     - Mix the *good parts* of  many workflow management approaches using your favorite text editor, cloud and a paper notebook.
-Markdown - if necessary - can be adapted into formats like [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) to facilitate data exchange and serialization.
+Markdown - if necessary - can be easily adapted into other formats to facilitate data exchange and serialization.

 - Hamster budget (organize your money)
-    - *Feel in control* of your finances spending a couple of hours every quarter.
+    - *Feel in control* of your finances spending a couple of hours every timeframe.
 Minimum overhead.

 ### Possible painpoint?